 The Dr. Agnes O'Donnell Scholarship is $5,000 per year and is awarded on a competitive basis to high school seniors who have been offered admission to Lebanon Valley College and plan to major in English.

 Employers seek graduates who are adept at critical thinking, analysis, writing, and speaking.
 An LVC English degree is proof that you have these skills and will prepare you for a range of careers including journalism, education, publishing, law, digital media, arts administration, theater, advertising, public relations, and technical writing.
 Recent graduates are working as middle and high school English teachers, photo editors, web content associates, acquisitions editorial assistants, production assistants, social media marketing account managers, and in consumer relations.

-- English majors take advantage of opportunities to write and publish for the school newspaper, La Vie Collegienne, and our literary magazine, Green Blotter.
-They also perform various roles with LVC’s Wig and Buckle Theater Company.
+You may specialize in literature, journalism and communications, film, or theater, but the basis for all specializations is the study of literature: imaginative, complex, and challenging texts in a variety of genres.
+English majors take advantage of opportunities to write and publish for the school newspaper, La Vie Collegienne, and our literary magazine, Green Blotter.
+They also perform various roles with LVC’s popular Wig and Buckle Theater Company.

 Throughout my time at LVC, I took a variety of courses that spanned all aspects of theater.
 I studied dramaturgy and directed independently, and acted as a teaching assistant for the English Department’s Theater Production course, where I designed and built the set for “Picasso at the Lapin Agile."